formio/help.form.io/_chapters/userguide/Forms.md

 weight: 50
 chapter: forms
 ---
-Forms are the primary interface with the system in form.io.
-Design a Form by dragging and dropping Form components onto the Form.
-Which Form components are placed onto a Form determines what the Form object looks like.
+Forms are the primary interface within the <form.io> system.
+Design a Form by dragging and dropping Form components onto the Form component area.
+Form components that are placed onto a Form will determines what that Form object looks like.
 You do not need to create an API before creating the Form.
-A compatible API will automatically be built out for you as you design your Form.
+A compatible API will automatically be mapped out for you as you design your Form.